 The Architecture of the Temple

-The entire layout of the temple is very typical for the New Kingdom era.
+The entire temple layout is very typical for the New Kingdom era.
 According to it, the courtyards are located directly behind the towers.
 The pillars here are in the form of papyrus; there is a hall for the sacred barque of the god and an inner sanctuary.
 Passing into the temple’s depths, one can notice that the floor is rising, and the ceiling, on the contrary, is falling.
-It was created to remind people of the times when the Egyptian universe was created from a primordial hill that rose from the endless waters of the flood.
+It was created to remind people of the times when the Egyptian universe was made from a primordial hill that rose from the endless waters of the flood.

 Towers

 The two towers at the entrance pylon are badly damaged.
-When you go inside the northern tower, you can contemplate the scenes of the Egyptian camp, and on the back of the building – the battle scenes.
-On the southeast side of the First Court, there are the remains of the giant colossus of the pharaoh.
-Without a doubt, one of the most massive stones ever created.
+When you enter the northern tower, you can contemplate the scenes of the Egyptian camp and the battle scenes at the back of the building.
+On the southeast side of the First Court are the remains of the giant colossus of the pharaoh.
+Undoubtedly, it is one of the most massive stones ever created.
 All the remaining parts of this colossal granite statue are perfectly carved and polished.
 These parts represent the chest, upper arm and leg of this pharaoh.
-After taking all measurements, archaeologists assumed that the entire statue was more than 17 meters high, and its weight was at least 10,000 tons.
-The Ancient Egyptian builders brought the rock of the colossus from the quarries of Aswan.
+After taking all measurements, archaeologists assumed the statue was more than 17 meters high and weighed at least 10,000 tons.
+The Ancient Egyptian builders brought the colossus rock from Aswan‘s quarries.

 Pylon and Courtyards